Jackcuii/Welcome-to-CS-Series/README.md

 if you serve as a peer tutor:
   if you attend the _distinguished peer-tutor selection_:
     you must make contribution to this repo **or** offer your students list for checking your duty **before** you use this project
-    otherwise it is regarded as
+    otherwise it is regarded as plagiarism
   else:
     feel free to use it!
 elif you are a student: